paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 Most these settings comes from [Arch Linux Wiki](https://wiki.archlinux.org) and it's strongly recommended to read the entire pages over _performance_ (see _references_ bellow) before trying anything.

-From my experience, the most performance increase comes from having plenty of memory and use it the best way possible (tmpfs, low swappiness, zswap...).
+From my experience, the best improvements comes from having plenty of memory and use it the best way possible (tmpfs, swappiness, zswap, etc.).

 Please, tell us of what improvements you've made on the comments section bellow.